callebjorkell/rpi-nfc-player/README.md

 ### How does it work?
 The RFID reader is glued to the underside of the lid of the box.
 The range of NFC is not great, but it does make it through the thin wooden lid of the box.
-Whenever one of the NFC cards are being put on top of the lid, the reader picks up the ID and uses it to fetch the corresponding playlist from a [BuntDB](https://github.com/tidwall/buntdb) database.
+Whenever one of the NFC cards is put on top of the lid, the reader picks up the ID and uses it to fetch the corresponding playlist from a [BuntDB](https://github.com/tidwall/buntdb) database.
 The playlist is then submitted over UPnP to the Sonos speaker which starts playing the song(s).
 The two buttons on the front can be used to skip to the next or previous tracks.
 When the card is removed from the lid, the playback on the